SerCharles/CN-RMA/README.md

 # CN-RMA: Combined Network with Ray Marching Aggregation for 3D Indoor Object Detection from Multi-view Images

-This repository is an official implementation of CN-RMA.
-(TODO:paper link)
+This repository is an official implementation of [CN-RMA](https://arxiv.org/abs/2403.04198).

 ## Results